bastien707/public-java-vault/Spring Framework 🌱.md

+- It's an IoC framework, meaning:
+	- We use it because developer can focus on business code
+	- Spring inject technical code
+- Makes test easy by using **DI**.

+***
 The Spring Framework is a comprehensive framework for enterprise Java development.
 The main goal is to make JEE application development easier.

 J2E apps were **tightly coupled** (should extend servlet, EJB...).
 It's **heavy weight**, and need a lot a **boilerplate code**. *Rod Johnson* introduced Spring Framework.

 Spring Boot : 3.2.5 is based on Spring: 6.1.
 ## Spring in a nutshell

 - It's a framework.